danlhennessy/cka/scheduling.md

 Labels and selectors allow you to group kubernetes resources.
 Label resources first, e.g. label a pod with environment: development and app: newapp.
-Then use selectors to reference the resources, e.g. select the pod when creating a service to route traffic to it: app=newapp , environment=development
+Then use selectors to reference the resources, e.g. select the pod when creating a service to route traffic to it: app=newapp , environment=development kubectl can use labels to narrow down results: kubectl get pod --selector app=newapp

+## Taints / Tolerations

+Used to influence which node a pod is scheduled onto.
+A taint is applied to a node to prevent pods matching specific criteria from being scheduled onto it.
+A toleration is an assigned property of a pod.